ZhaoZeyu1995/openfst-python-documentation/docs/source/index.rst

   :language: python
   :class: highlight

-Youn can use this documentation in two ways.
+You can use this documentation in two ways.

-The first part :doc:`tutorial` contains technical documentation of most of the frequently used functions and methods used in each lab session.
+The :doc:`tutorial` section contains technical documentation of most of the frequently used functions and methods used in each lab session.

-The second part :doc:`api` lists almost all of the functions and classes (including their methods and attributes) used in openfst-python.
+The :doc:`api` section lists almost all of the functions and classes (including their methods and attributes) used in openfst-python.
 The contents can be also be viewed in Python by using the :python:`help()` function.

 .. toctree::